jinitsuga/dreamview-WTSInterview/README.md

-## Quick Cinema Project for a company's technical challenge
+## Quick Cinema Project for a Wunderman's technical challenge

 ### Tech used:
 - React + TypeScript + Vite